erfanghorbanee/Telegram-File-Downloader/README.md

 **Specific extensions:** `pdf`, `jpg`, `png`, `mp4`, `mp3`, `zip`, etc.

-**TODO:** there are some bugs for file formats. should be fixed later.

 ## Contributing

 If you have suggestions or issues, please open an issue or pull request.
 All contributions are welcomed.